aikon78/wp-codespace/README.md

 1. Use the **WP Restart** button in the status bar to restart WordPress
 2. If you can't log in, use the **PW Reset** button
 3. If you can't access your site, make sure you're using the WP Home or WP Admin buttons which handle port visibility
+4. Check the log file at `/tmp/wp-task-log.txt` for diagnostic information about task button operations

 ## Behind the Scenes